 Now, one of the most powerful unions in North America, International Brotherhood of the Teamsters, are stepping up to the plate, hoping that Canada’s union-friendly labor laws will give its local, Teamsters 362, an edge in its union drive at Nisku, and build momentum at warehouses across the country — and the continent.

 The 1.3 million-member Teamsters passed a resolution in June to lead an ambitious, international initiative to unionize Amazon.
-The union is taking a different approach than the RWDSU, promising to pour significant financial resources into a unified unionizing effort across its more than 500 locals in the U.S. and Canada, rather than organizing warehouse by warehouse.
+But the union is approaching unionization differently than the RWDSU, promising to pour significant financial resources into a unified unionizing effort across its more than 500 locals in the U.S. and Canada, rather than organizing warehouse by warehouse.

 As the warehouse filed for a union election Monday, Amazon Canada announced it would hire 15,000 new warehouse workers and raise hourly wages from $16 to between $17 to $21.65 Canadian dollars per hour.
 Dave Bauer, who is Amazon Canada Operations head of communications, touted the wage increase, telling Truthout in a statement that full-time employees also receive comprehensive benefits.
 “As a company, we don’t think unions are the best answer for our employees.
 Every day we empower people to find ways to improve their jobs, and when they do that we want to make those changes — quickly,” Bauer said.
 “That type of continuous improvement is harder to do quickly and nimbly with unions in the middle.”